-Expand your horizons and gain an appreciation for Francophone language, literatures and cultures around the world through our Major, Honours, and Minor programs in French Studies at UBC Vancouver.
+Expand your horizons and gain an appreciation for Francophone language, literatures and cultures around the world through our Major, Honours, and Minor programs in French Studies at UBC Vancouver—taught in French.

 As one of the most widely spoken languages in the world and one of Canada’s official languages, speaking French opens many doors both professionally and personally.
 Across Canada, French language skills are an asset when applying for federal public sector jobs and are a necessity for advancing to higher-ranking positions.
 The language also offers access to great works of literature, art, music, dance, fashion, cuisine, and cinema.